upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/muscle-bioamp-candy/index.rst

 .. image:: media/arduino-candy-connection.*

-Connect VCC to either 5V or 3.3V, GND to GND, and OUT to Analog pin A0 of your Arduino UNO via jumper cables provided by us.
-If you are connecting OUT to any other analog pin, then you will have to change the INPUT PIN in the arduino sketch accordingly.
+Connect `VCC` to either `5V` or `3.3V`, `GND` to `GND`, and `OUT` to `Analog pin A0` of your Arduino UNO via jumper cables provided by us.
+If you are connecting OUT to any other analog pin, then you will have to change the `INPUT PIN` macro in the example arduino sketch accordingly.

 **Note:** For demonstration purposes we are showing connections of the sensor with Arduino UNO R3 but you can use any other development board or a standalone ADC of your choice.